 Emphasis on Verbal Behavior

 Mand training is a large part of the initial stages of teaching language skills.
-Mand training teaches the child to request items, activities, information in relation to his environment.
+Mand (requesting) programs that we develop teaches the child to request items, activities, information in relation to his environment.
 Therefore teaching the child that “words” are valuable and lead to getting his or her wants and needs met.
-Utilizing a Verbal Behavior approach, we teach each word/object across all functional relations.
+Utilizing a Verbal Behavior approach, we teach each word can function in many ways.

 Verbal Behavior Analysis